Back to the Cutting Board

-1 large onion, peeled and cut in half
+- 1 large onion, peeled and cut in half

-3 carrots, cut into large pieces
+- 3 medium carrots, cut into large pieces

-3 stalks of celery, cut into large pieces
+- 3 stalks of celery, cut into large pieces

-Kosher salt, to taste
+- 1 tsp. kosher salt, or to taste

-3 cups cake flour or White Lily flour*
+- 3 cups cake flour or White Lily flour*

-3/4 tsp. baking soda
+- 3/4 tsp. baking soda

-3/4 tsp. salt
+- 3/4 tsp. salt

-4 1/2 tbsp. shortening*
+- 4 1/2 tbsp. shortening*

-1 cup milk
+- 1 cup milk

 Divide the dough into two equal halves, loosely shaped into rectangles.
 Roll each half of the dough out onto a floured piece of waxed paper or parchment paper.
 Roll about 1/4 inch thick.
 Using a pizza cutter or sharp knife, cut dough into rectangles about 1 inch wide by 3 inches long.
-Allow the strips to rest and harden for at least 2 hours.
-You could also make these the night before and let them sit out, loosely covered with a tea towel or plastic wrap.
+Allow the strips to rest and harden for at least 3 hours or overnight.

 Once the chicken is done, remove it from the broth and let it cool.
 Remove chicken from the bone (this shouldn’t be hard, it should be falling off pretty easily at this point) and shred into medium-sized pieces, discarding bones and skin.

 Pour the chicken broth through a fine-mesh sieve lined with cheesecloth (you can improvise with a coffee filter or paper towel), discarding vegetables.
-Reserve 6 cups of broth for the dumplings.
+Reserve 8 cups of broth for the dumplings.
 Refrigerate or freeze the rest to use for another recipe.
 It’s much more flavorful than the chicken broth you buy at the grocery store.